Stefen-Taime/docSearch/README.md

 ## 🌐 Fast API Connection to Elasticsearch
 Our system includes a **Fast API connection to Elasticsearch**, enabling robust and efficient search queries.
 This connection is fundamental in powering our advanced document search capabilities.

-Our system's integration is streamlined through an **API Gateway microservice**.
-This uses **Spring Cloud Gateway** to combine all APIs into a single, efficient point of entry.

 ## React Web Application
 Finally, a **React-based web application** offers a seamless user experience for searching and interacting with the data processed by our system.